Download the checklist [PDF 128 KB]

-- Read our travel advice.
+- Read our travel advice for your destination.
 We’ll tell you the key risks and advise you how to stay safe.
+Learn what each advice level means in our travel advisories.

 - Subscribe to our travel advice and we’ll update you when things change.
-Also follow us on Twitter and Facebook.
+Also follow us on Twitter, Facebook and Instagram.

 - Check if extra documents are needed if you’re travelling with children.

-- Have a health check-up and get vaccinated.
-See your doctor or travel clinic 8 weeks before you go for a basic health check and to get vaccinations needed for the places you’ll go.
+- See your doctor or travel clinic at least 8 weeks before you go for a basic health check.
+Get the vaccinations needed for the places you’ll go.

 - Check if your medication is legal and available in the places you’re going.
 Take enough of your prescribed medicines to last the whole trip.
 Carry copies of your prescription and a letter from your doctor.